Aaronontheweb/Netcore2.1AkkaRemoteRepro/README.md

 Follow these directions to get Minikube set up, then to create and deploy a working cluster example, followed by a non-functioning cluster example.
-To accompany the issue in the Akka.NET github here: https://github.com/akkadotnet/akka.net/issues/3598

 1. Install minikube with choco
 `choco install minikube`